 In 2016, Gretchen Carlson, then a 49-year-old star of Fox News, did something unprecedented.
 Knowing full well the risk she was taking, she made a decision: to sue the most powerful man in the American media landscape, her boss, Roger Ailes, for sexual harassment.
 Ailes was fired (he died a short time later), Carlson was awarded 20 million dollars.

-There had been others who’d accused powerful men of assault, she wasn’t the first.
-But, there was something bold and groundbreaking this time.
+She wasn’t the first.
+There had been others who’d accused powerful men of assault.
+But, there was something different with her.
 She was believed.

-Another Fox News alum, 46-year-old Megyn Kelley spoke out too, adding her name to the official list of women accusing Ailes and Bill O’Reilly of inappropriate behaviour towards her and other women at the network.
+Another Fox News alum, 46-year-old Megyn Kelley spoke out, adding her name to the official list of women accusing Ailes and Bill O’Reilly of inappropriate behaviour.

 It didn’t stop there.